mejaz/arcade_game/README.md

 1. HTML 5 canvas

-Steps to launch the MyReads App:
+Steps to launch the Arcade Game App:
 --------------------------------
 1. Double click on the index.html file and it will launch the game.